UrsSchmidt/geditlangs/README.md

 It adds syntax highlighting support for the following languages:
  - ANTLR
- - Cue Sheets
+ - Cue Sheet
- - foobar2000 (Query and Title Formatting)
+ - foobar2000 Title Formatting (as .fb2) and Query (as .fb2query)
  - PL/0